trpc/trpc/www/docs/client/links/index.md

 };
 ```

+### References

+If you need a more real reference for creating your custom link, you can checkout some of the built-in links tRPC provides on [GitHub](https://github.com/trpc/trpc/tree/next/packages/client/src/links).

 ## The terminating link

 The **terminating link** is the last link in a link chain.
 Instead of calling the `next` function, the terminating link is responsible for sending your composed tRPC operation to the tRPC server and returning an `OperationResultEnvelope`.